phuse-org/CTDasRDF/doc/questions.md

 **Answer**:

-## Code.ttl - Prefix differences code: vs sdtm:
+## Code.ttl - Prefix differences code: vs sdtmterm:

-**Question**: I guess we use "code:" as prefix for cutstom code items and "sdtm:" for CDISC codelists?
+**Question**: I guess we use "code:" as prefix for cutstom code items and "sdtmterm:" for CDISC codelists?
 Extensible codelists are also maintained under "code:", even though the values might be CDISC Terminology for our pilot?
-Or should we include all CDISC terms with the "sdtm:" prefix instead?
+Or should we include all CDISC terms with the "sdtmterm:" prefix instead?
 How would it look like for having CDISC code + extensions?
 These extensions are typically company specific.

 Example: code:AgeGroup uses the code prefix but only CDISC terminology for the extended codelist.